Valparaiso is the best street art city in the world.

 I went to Valparaiso as part of a longer journey around the world.
 Visiting Valparaiso specifically, assuming return flights from Kuala Lumpur to Santiago via Sydney, produces carbon emissions of approximately 14,400 lbs CO2e.
 It costs about $72 to offset this.

-Did you enjoy my expanded tour of the diverse street art of Valparaiso?
-Pin for later!
+Did my expanded review of the surprisingly diverse street art of Valparaiso pique your interest?
+Pin for re-reads!